shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 # Chapter 2 – The Cuffs of Tigrin

+## 1. Scene: muddy finds out she won’t be able to dig for awhile

 Wryonin helped Ersatzica carry the heirlooms they looted, chewing her out the whole time.
 She shouldn’t have risked her life for an item like that.
 After depositing the items in Ersie’s workshop, they caught up to Lemilay and Mudrich in the medic bay.

 Mudrich was sitting on a table, getting treated by Medic Lersha.